andruekonst/andruekonst.github.io/about.md

 ---
 title: About
 layout: post

 ---

-Hi, I am Andrei Konstantinov and this is my personal website.
+Hi, I am Andrei Vladimirovich Konstantinov and this is my personal website.

 I am originally from Saint-Petersburg, Russia.
 Having completed my undergraduate education at Peter the Great Polytechnic University